prajaktakoli/obsidian/Angular 17/Intro.md

 Interpolation - way to bind data between HTML and its class.
 - use {{}} to display data dynamically.
 The `selector` property of the component configuration gives you a name to use when referencing the component in another template.

+Standalone component - can be used independently without needing to be a part of angular mod